ojwb/survex/doc/intro.rst

 you can suggest a better wording, but don't worry if you can't, just explain the problem as precisely as you can.

-The master version of this manual is maintained as `reStructured Text
+The source version of this manual is maintained as `reStructured Text
 <https://docutils.sourceforge.io/rst.html>`__, and
 automatically converted to a number of other formats.
-If you are going to send us *major* changes, it's much easier to include them if you work from this master version rather than changing one of the generated files.
+If you spot a typo or spelling mistake it's easy to locate and fix in the source, but if you want to send us more significant documentation changes, please work from this source version rather than sending us changes to one of the generated files.

 Terminology
 -----------